Catbay/CATBAY-smartcontract/README.md

-# CANFT-smartcontract
+# CATBAY-smartcontract
-Smart contract for CANFT
+Smart contract for CATBAY